Bubble Book patent

 John Martin's Book, etc.)

-World's Work, Scribner's, The Century, The American Review of Reviews,
+the Quality Group (World's Work, Scribner's, The Century, The American Review of Reviews,

-which was also published by Harper & Brothers), and newspapers.-
+published by Harper & Brothers.-

 Youth's Companion was also part of the marketing campaign --